Temps and termites are on the rise. Schedule your free inspection today.

 The complete guide to wasps

 Wasps are often mistaken for bees or other stinging insects.
-Knowing their characteristics and understanding their behaviors is the first step in proper identification.
+Knowing the different types of wasps, their characteristics, and understanding their behaviors is the first step in proper identification.
 Each stinging insect species requires a different treatment method, so adequate identification plays a crucial role in controlling them.
+That’s where our guide to wasps comes in.

 What do wasps look like?